giopoi/joomla/README.md

 # joomla
-important things of joomla to remeber
+important things of joomla to remember